Corona Physical Material - 3ds Max

 Why was it added?

-• The ability to get more realistic and physically plausible results easier
+• The ability to get more realistic and physically plausible results easier.

-• Better and easier layering system without the need to set up complex Layered Material networks (clearcoat, sheen)
+• Better and easier layering system without the need to set up complex Layered Material networks (clearcoat, sheen).

-• Compatibility with other software following the physically-based (PBR) guidelines
+• Compatibility with other software following the physically-based (PBR) guidelines .

-When to use Corona Physical Material?
+When to use the Corona Physical Material?

-CoronaPhysical Material Basics
+Corona Physical Material Basics

-Metalness: Metal & Non-Metal(Dielectric) and how are they controlled by base color.
+Metalness: Metal & Non-Metal (Dielectric) and how they are controlled by base color.

 example-2.jpg